p803/vue-google-maps/docs/getting-started.md

 ```

 ## Browser
-Vue and VueGoogleMaps will be registered as a global variable.
+Vue and VueGoogleMaps are registered as a global variables.
 ```js
 Vue.use(VueGoogleMaps, {
   apiKey: '{key}',